edgarfinn/Redux-Basic-Reference/README.md

   };
 }

 // here, the connect function uses the mapStateToProps function
-// to bind the state object (returned by the your reducers)
+// to bond the state object (returned by the your reducers)
-// to the BookList component's props
+// to the BookList component's props export default connect(mapStateToProps)(BookList)

-// the returned value here is your **container** export default connect(mapStateToProps)(BookList)
+// the returned value here is your **container**

 ```